 Conflict Management and ResolutionBack to Course Guide

 The course presents a discussion of the nature of conflict and the origins and strategies used in managing conflict for productive results.
-Both interpersonal and intergroup conflicts are studied.
+Interpersonal, intergroup, and organizational conflicts are studied.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Comparing and contrasting interpersonal and intrapersonal conflict.

 - Comparing and contrasting constructive and disruptive conflicts.

 - Differentiating among content goals, relational goals, identity goals, and process goals.

 - Analyzing power, power currencies and power balancing.